 What does it look like?
-Grey-brown above, heavily flecked with white, and washed with reddish on head, shoulders, arms, upper back and base of tail.
+The Red-necked Wallaby is grey-brown above, heavily flecked with white, and washed with reddish on head, shoulders, arms, upper back and base of tail.
 Underparts pale grey to whitish.
 Face has obscure cheek-stripe and blackish longitudinal line on forehead.
 Darker and more brownish in Tas.

 Where is it found?
 South-eastern mainland, from south-eastern Qld, through eastern NSW and south Vic to far south-eastern SA.
 Also on Tas and major islands (including Bass Strait).